Royalty audit information

 It is in the interests of royalty payers to ensure a realistic estimate of the provisional/instalment payment is made.

-MRA24 and PRA23 – interest and penalty tax are chargeable for the late payment of royalties (see below).
+Mineral Royalty Act 2024 and Petroleum Royalty Act 2023 – interest and penalty tax are chargeable for the late payment of royalties (see below).

-MRA82 – imposes a penalty where the combined six-monthly provisional payments are less than 80% of the assessment of royalty payable.
-Further information on the calculations of the additional royalty to be paid can be found in the MRA82 Mineral royalty overview document.
-The additional royalty may be remitted in full or in part if the royalty payer demonstrates that they did not deliberately, recklessly or negligently avoid or underestimate their royalty liability.
+Mineral Royalty Act 1982 – imposes a penalty where the combined 6-monthly provisional payments are less than 80% of the assessment of royalty payable.
+Further information on the calculations of the additional royalty to be paid can be found in the Mineral Royalty Act 1982 overview document.
+The additional royalty may be remitted in full or part if the royalty payer demonstrates they did not deliberately, recklessly or negligently avoid or underestimate their royalty liability.

 Late payment of royalties

-MRA82 – royalties not paid by the due date incur an interest charge.
-The annual interest rate under the MRA is based on the average monthly yield on ninety day bank accepted bills, published by the Reserve Bank of Australia for the month of May in the financial year immediately preceding the relevant year, plus 7%.
+Mineral Royalty Act 1982 – royalties not paid by the due date incur an interest charge.
+The annual interest rate under the Act is based on the average monthly yield on 90-day bank accepted bills, published by the Reserve Bank of Australia for the month of May in the financial year immediately preceding the relevant year, plus 7%.

 Interest charges apply in all cases.
-The MRA does not confer discretion on the Secretary to remit interest even in exceptional circumstances.
+The Mineral Royalty Act 1982 does not confer discretion on the Secretary to remit interest even in exceptional circumstances.

-MRA24/PRA - The Taxation Administration Act 2007 applies, which imposes interest and penalty tax on late payments and underpayments (CG-GEN-002 Commissioner's Guideline: Interest and Penalty tax DOCX (205.1 KB)).
+Mineral Royalty Act 2024 and Petroleum Royalty Act 2023 – the Taxation Administration Act 2007 applies, which imposes interest and penalty tax on late payments and underpayments (Commissioner's guideline: Interest and penalty tax DOCX (740.4 KB)).

-(1) first, a royalty payer must lodge a written objection to the assessment within 60 days of the assessment being issued.
-The objection is determined by a TRO business unit that is organisationally separate to the business unit which issued the royalty assessment;
+- lodge a written objection to the assessment within 60 days of the assessment being issued.
+The objection is determined by a different TRO business unit than the one that issued the royalty assessment

-(2) secondly, if the royalty payer is dissatisfied with the objection decision, the royalty payer may under section 115 of the TAA, lodge an appeal to either:
+- if you are dissatisfied with the objection decision, lodge an appeal to either:

-(a) the Northern Territory Civil and Administrative Tribunal under Division 4 of Part 11 of the TAA by lodging a notice of appeal with the Registrar of the Local Court; or
+- the NT Civil and Administrative Tribunal under Division 4 of Part 11 of the TAA by lodging a notice of appeal with the Registrar of the Local Court

-An appeal must be commenced within 60 days after the date of issue of the objection decision.
+An appeal must commence within 60 days of the date of the objection decision.

-The Commissioner of Territory Revenue has issued a non-legally binding Guideline regarding the review and appeal processes/procedures under Part 11 of the TAA (Guideline CG-GEN-003: Objections and Appeals Policy DOCX (707.5 KB)).
+The Commissioner of Territory Revenue has issued a non-legally binding guideline regarding the review and appeal process and procedures under Part 11 of the TAA (Objections and appeals policy DOCX (707.5 KB)).

 An objection or appeal does not affect the liability to pay an outstanding amount of royalty, penalty royalty or interest by the due date.